danbev/learning-wasi/README.md

 The example [args_sizes_get.wat](src/args_sizes_get.wat) contains an example of calling [__wasi_args_sizes_get](https://github.com/CraneStation/wasmtime/blob/master/docs/WASI-api.md#__wasi_args_sizes_get).

-This shown an important point that I totally missed when first looking at calling it.
+This shows an important point that I totally missed when first looking at calling it.
 Looking at the documentation we can see that this function outputs:
 ```
 size_t argc            The number of arguments
 size_t argv_buf_size   The size of the argument string data.
 ```
-What I did not understand was that there are pointers that are passed into the function.
+What I did not understand was that these are pointers that are passed into the function.
 So we have to specify the memory locations that it should use to populate these values.